AnnabelYates/Danny-s-Diner-EDA/README.md

 ## Business Problem:

-Danny's diner opened a new restuarant a few months ago focused on sushi, curry, and ramen.
+Danny's Diner opened a new restuarant a few months ago focused on sushi, curry, and ramen.
 The owner would like to focus on their customer database to improve customer experience.
 Insights about his customers will determine changes to the existing customer loyalty program.
 He has provided samples from 3 datasets: sales, menu and members.
 Danny has provided a list of questions about his customers that he would like answered.
+Danny's Diner also needs a dataset containing the raw information provided that can be searched by employees without using SQL.

 #### Can you identify key details about Danny's Diner's customers, including visiting patterns and favorite menu items?